JuLieAlgebra/cv_final_project/docs/project_intro.rst

   :alt: Hubble Deep Field image with galaxy circled

 Astronomers have developed a variety of methods, used for different distances and different situations, but we will talk about the most accurate and its learned approximation.
-See the More Details section for, well, more details.

 Most astronomy pipelines today transform a cleaned image of an object in a particular filter to a single number, magnitude, that can then be used in a machine learning approach.
 There are other things